mmhernandez/flex_meal_tracker/README.md

 # Flex Meal Tracker

 ## Overview
 This app is used as a digital meal tracker.
 It was designed specifically for tracking progress in alignment with the Flex Meal Plan (as part of a weightloss program offered through Red Mountain Weightloss*).
-This solution was created because participants in the program do not have a digital method of documenting meals and weightloss and are only provided with journal materials.
+This solution was created because participants in the program do not have a digital method of documenting meals and weightloss and are only provided with journal materials (pen and paper).

 **This app is not created by, affiliated with, or supported by Red Mountain Weightloss*